 We already know that some plants have the ability to clean the air (literally).
-Self-purifying plants can filter the air of harmful chemicals, resulting in cleaner breathing air—but what if they could do more than that?
+Self-purifying plants can filter the air of harmful chemicals, resulting in a cleaner environment—but what if they could do more than that?
 According to Feng Shui principles, they can.

 That said, Gordon warns against having too many plants at home: "When decorating with plants, be mindful that too many wood elements will also stall your thinking process.
-In order to think and feel clearly, we need other elements in our lives (metal, water, earth, and fire), so don't create a jungle that overrules your house."
+In order to think and feel clearly, we need other elements in our lives (metal, water, earth, and fire), so don't create a jungle that overrules your house," says Gordon.

-These feng shui plants are Gordon's holy grail of good luck and fortune.
+Ready to bring the right intentions into your home while clearing the air and practicing your green-thumb skills?
+These ten plants are Gordon's holy grail of good luck and fortune.

 "Some plants naturally cancel many of the allergens and volatile organic compounds that are present in cleaning products and in most air-conditioning units," explains Gordon.
 "My favorite purifying plants that are also low-maintenance are peace lilies and snake plants."

-"In addition to purifying the air, plants cancel the positive ions that emanates from electronics, which we are more and more surrounded with," she adds.
+"In addition to purifying the air, plants cancel the positive ions that emanate from electronics, which we are more and more surrounded with," she adds.
 "This year I placed a snake plant at my doorstep, and I have not had an allergy [flare-up] yet during this allergen season."

-"For good feng shui wealth, I recommend a plant called Crassula ovata (aka jade plant)," says Gordon.
+"For good Feng Shui wealth, I recommend a plant called Crassula ovata (aka jade plant)," says Gordon.
 "Place as many as you can in your home.
 In Chinese culture, these plants are believed to attract wealth because their leaves resemble coins.
 Try placing those plants in your wealth corner."

-"In a vase, place a few stalks of bamboos in fresh water," says Gordon.
-"Place five stalks in a vase for academic achievement and creativity (in your creativity area), place seven stalks in your health and family area, place eight stalks in your wealth area, and nine stalks for overall luck (you can place these anywhere, but it could also be in the center of your home).
+"In a vase, place a few stalks of bamboos in freshwater," says Gordon.
+"Place five stalks in a vase for academic achievement and creativity (in your creativity area), place seven stalks in your health and family area, place eight stalks in your wealth area, and nine stalks for overall luck (you can place these anywhere, but it could also be in the center of your home.)
 Don't forget to change the water frequently."

-"For good luck, I recommend Pachira aquatica, also known as a money tree," says Gordon.
+"For good luck, I recommend Pachira Aquatica, also known as a money tree," says Gordon.
 "These plants can bring luck into your life, especially during a big milestone such as opening up a new business."